kengz/openai_lab/source/includes/_EXPERIMENTS.md

 - experiment ends

-## Lab Demo
+## <a name="demo"></a>Lab Demo

 Given the framework explained above, here's a quick demo.

 Suppose we aim to solve the CartPole-v0 problem with the plain DQN agent.
 Suppose again for this experiment, we implement a new agent component, namely a `Boltzmann` policy, and try to find the best parameter sets for this new agent.

 ### Specify Experiment